lxvm/AutoBZ.jl/paper/paper.md

 # Summary

-AutoBZ.jl is a modular software package developed to ~~We developed AutoBZ.jl to~~ explore efficient algorithms ~~and codes for the challenging, nearly singular~~ for the computation of Brillouin zone (BZ) integrals, which are a fundamental and ubiquitous step when computing physical observables in electronic structure methods. ~~commonly occur in response function calculations in solid-state physics.~~ Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package provides high-order accurate and automatically-converging algorithms to compute observables such as, e.g. the density of states or optical conductivity ~~at challenging sub-meV energy scales~~ using adaptive integration algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023].
+AutoBZ.jl is a modular software package developed to explore efficient algorithms for the computation of Brillouin zone (BZ) integrals, which are a fundamental and ubiquitous step when computing physical observables in electronic structure methods.
+Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package provides high-order accurate, adaptive, automatically-converging algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023] to compute observables such as, e.g. the density of states or optical conductivity[VanMunoz_et_al:2024].
-Moreover, AutoBZ.jl serves as an extensible framework for future projects on computational materials response phenomena, providing a flexible toolbox to calculate a broad range of quantities involving BZ integrals.
+Moreover, AutoBZ.jl serves as an extensible framework for future research and development on computational materials response phenomena, providing a flexible toolbox to calculate a broad range of quantities involving BZ integrals.
-The package operates in the setting of a small Hamiltonian in a Wannier basis, i.e. with a rapid decay that allows efficient Fourier interpolation in reciprocal space[Yates].
+The package operates in the setting of a small Hamiltonian in a Wannier basis, i.e. with a rapid decay that allows efficient Fourier interpolation (also called Wannier interpolation) in reciprocal space[Yates].
 AutoBZ.jl enables users to compute BZ integrals based on the electronic ground state (i.e. T=0K), represented as tight-binding models combined with an artificial broadening, automatically and to a user-specified error tolerance.
-Additionally, it gives access to challenging sub-meV energy scales when combined with possibly frequency-dependent electronic self-energies computed from many-body methods for strongly interacting systems such as dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a].
+Additionally, it gives access to challenging sub-meV energy scales when combined with possibly frequency-dependent electronic self-energies computed from many-body methods for strongly interacting systems, such as in dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a].
-We expect AutoBZ.jl to have a broad impact on the electronic structure community by providing, for example, accurate benchmarks for comparison with experimental spectra, and a robust, automated approach for high-throughput screenings and machine learning of materials properties.
+We expect AutoBZ.jl to have a broad impact on the electronic structure community, providing, for example, a computational tool for accurate benchmarks for comparison with experimental spectra, and a robust, automated approach for high-throughput screenings and machine learning of materials properties.

 <!---
 and our goal is to use it to study strongly